Ain’t Nobody Like the Peabody I Got

 OMG!
 The evolution of horse teeth!

-The museum has a wonderful display about primate evolution and, as one should hope and expect from any natural history museum, makes no mention of the wide swath of ignoramuses in our country that choose to pretend all this stuff is hogwash.
-I hate those people.
+The museum has a wonderful display about primate evolution and, as one should hope and expect from any natural history museum, makes no mention of creationists.
+Not even to make fun of them.
 Please don’t read this website if you are one of those people.

-Back in reality-world, the museum presents a whole room full of those vexing “missing links” and evidence the idiots claim is missing including a 1.6 million year old Homo erectus skeleton.
+The museum presents a whole room full of those vexing “missing links” and evidence the liars claim is missing, including a 1.6 million year old Homo erectus skeleton.
 There are also a whole host of skulls from varying Homo species and a concise narrative of how we Homo sapiens came to be.
 No mention of Adam or Eve.

 But you know, we’ve got to move along.
 Here are some pictures of these rooms: